chrisgrieser/nvim-various-textobjs/README.md

 </details>

 ## Advanced Usage / API
-All textobjects can also be used as sort of API to create custom commands.
+All textobjects can also be used as an API to create custom commands.
 Here are some examples:

 ### Forward-Seeking `gx`